sagemath/trac_to_gh/Issue 4078.md

 # Issue 4078: [with patch, needs review] evaluate all has sometimes erratic behavior

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4078

 Original creator: mhansen